 LNG Transactions

-Users which have signed an Approved LNG Application with the Operator may proceed with transactions among themselves for quantities of LNG stored in the LNG Facility (LNG Transactions).
+Users which have an Approved LNG Application with the Operator for Day D, may proceed with transactions among themselves for quantities of LNG stored for them on Day D in the LNG Facility (LNG Transactions).

-LNG Users undertaking LNG Transactions are obliged to submit transaction details to the Operator for approval not later than 13:00 on the preceding Day from the Day on which the agreement between them is applied, as follows: buyer’s and seller’s details, the quantity of LNG covered by the transaction, and the Day on which the transfer of title to the quantity of LNG is to take place.
+LNG Users undertaking LNG Transactions are obliged to submit transaction details to the Operator for approval not later than 13:00 on the preceding Day from the Day on which the agreement between them is applied (Day D-1), as follows: buyer’s and seller’s details, the quantity of LNG covered by the transaction, and the Day on which the transfer of title to the quantity of LNG is to take place (Day D).

+Regardless of the time of submission, the Operator shall evaluate the LNG Transaction data which have been submitted in good time, exclusively between 12:00 and 15:00 on Day D-1.

-Rejection of an LNG Transaction is permitted only where the quantity of LNG to which the transaction pertains is greater than the estimated Daily LNG Reserve of the seller, or where the purchaser doesn’t have the required storage area on the day of the transaction.
+Rejection of an LNG Transaction is permitted only where the quantity of LNG to which a transaction pertains is greater than the estimated Daily LNG Reserve of the seller, or where the purchaser doesn’t have the required storage area on Day D. The estimated Daily LNG Reserve is calculated as the Daily Reserve at the start of Day D-1, less the Confirmed LNG Quantities on Day D-1 and taking into account the LNG Quantities from any approved LNG Transactions for Day D-1 and Day D.

-The Operator informs LNG Users about the approval or rejection of the LNG Transaction by 15:00 of the previous Day from the Day to which the transaction relates.
+The Operator informs LNG Users about the approval or rejection of the LNG Transaction by 15:00 of the previous Day from the Day to which the transaction relates (Day D-1).

 Article 79